JimHeaney/ESP-Config/README.md

 * "id" & "source" - same as the question, to identify what is being answered.
 * "answer" - the response to the question.
   * For "string" and "choice" questions, it is a string.
-  * For "choice" questions, it is an array of strings.
+  * For "choice" questions, it is the selected option as a string.
   * For "integer" questions, it is an integer.
-  * For "boolean" questions, it is a boolean.
+  * For "selection" questions, it is an array of strings.

 Example Answer: